jeffreen0322/a1-personal-website-jeffreen0322/readme.txt

 + Google imported fonts

 (b) CSS features
-+ Modification to padding and margins to indent content and enhance readability.
++ Modification of padding and margins to indent content and enhance readability.
 + Adding custom fonts from Google fonts
   > Headers of all types: 'Montserrat', sans-serif
   > Pargaphs, bold, strong: 'Open Sans', sans-serif